Introduction

 These main advantage of this tool also called the Network Performance Monitor is that both the application and necessary hardware are scalable and flexible.

-NPM was initially designed for small businesses and large businesses since it suits all classes of businesses.
+We initially designed NPM for small businesses and large businesses, as it suits all classes of businesses.

-It can find new parts of your network, test the efficiency of everything in your network, and tell you how much bandwidth is being used and if it will notice that something is not working correctly.
+NPM can discover new parts of your network, test the efficiency of everything within your network, and inform you about bandwidth usage.

 3. Real-time Monitoring and Alerts